beehive-lab/TornadoVM/assembly/src/docs/TORNADOVM_TESTED_DRIVERS.md

 * 20.13.16352: OK

-The following drivers have been tested Fedora 34:
+The following drivers have been tested on Fedora 34:

 * 21.36.20889: OK  ( OpenCL 3.0 )
 * 21.35.20826: OK  ( OpenCL 3.0 )